gargraman/hybrid-search/replit.md

 ## Development Notes
 - The application is designed to work gracefully even when external services (Qdrant, Elasticsearch, LLM APIs) are unavailable
-- All search fallbacks to local ChromaDB and Whoosh indices
+- All search fallbacks to local Whoosh indices; semantic search relies on Qdrant/PostgreSQL payloads
 - The codebase supports easy extension with new search backends and data sources